kxle6/terraform-gpawsdemo/README.md

 If you don't add the S3 bucket name or zone-id, you will be prompted to enter them in during deployment.

 ### Usage:

+In the local folder with the updated Terraform files to include your credentials and any other variables, run the following commands:

 `terraform init`

 `terraform apply`

-When you are finished with your testing or demo
+When you are finished with your testing or demo, run the following command:

-'terraform destroy'
+`terraform destroy`

 ### Notes: